 August Wilson Monologue Competition Frequently Asked Questions

 Before you apply, please read through our Frequently Asked Questions.
-If you have further questions, please contact us by email or phone at 213.972.0720.
+If you have further questions, please contact us by email.

 No acting experience is required, and in fact we encourage students with all levels of experience to participate.
 We also welcome students of all ethnicities and backgrounds.
 The program is open to public, private, charter, and home schooled students from Los Angeles, Ventura, Orange, Riverside, and San Bernardino Counties.